joshjchayes/TransitFit/docs/_build/html/_sources/configfiles.rst.txt

     * If ``gaussian``: provide the **standard deviation** of the Gaussian distribution.
     * If ``fixed``: this input is not used and anything here will be ignored.

-5. **Filter index**: If a parameter varies with wavelength (i.e. ``rp`` and limb-darkening coefficients), the filter index must be supplied for each instance of planet radius in the priors file, making sure to follow the indexing set out in the data paths and filter info files.
+5. **Filter index**: If a parameter varies with wavelength (i.e. ``rp`` and limb-darkening coefficients), the filter index must be supplied for each instance in the priors file, making sure to follow the indexing set out in the data paths and filter info files.

 So, for our example observations, if we assume a circular orbit (i.e. don't fit for ``ecc`` and ``w``), our ``'priors.csv'`` file might look something like::